CookiezRGood/klipper-print-failure-detection/README.md

-# Print Failure Detection Plugin for Klipper
+# Print Failure Detection Plugin for Klipper/Mainsail
-# IN PROGRESS, DO NOT DOWNLOAD

-This plugin uses image comparison (SSIM) to detect print failures.
-It is integrated with Mainsail for real-time monitoring of print status.
-This plugin works with a camera pointed at the print bed and uses dynamic motion-based masking to detect toolhead movement during printing.
+## Local AI-Powered Failure Detection

+This plugin uses advanced AI (TensorFlow Lite) to detect print failures in real-time.
+This plugin utilizes a computer vision model trained to recognize specific failure states like spaghetti, stringing, and zits.

+It runs locally on your Raspberry Pi (or other Klipper host), integrates directly with Moonraker to pause or cancel failed prints, and provides a dedicated dashboard for monitoring up to two cameras simultaneously.

 ## Features

-- Detects print failures based on image comparison (SSIM)
-- Real-time camera preview in Mainsail
-- Adjustable thresholds for SSIM, stillness, and layer height
-- Web-based interface for adjusting settings
-- Debug overlays for toolhead masking
+- **AI Failure Detection**: Uses a .tflite model (YOLOv8 Nano architecture) to identify failures with high accuracy.
+- **Multi-Camera Support**: Monitor and detect failures on up to 2 cameras at once.
+- **Dual Thresholds**:
+   - **Detection Threshold**: Visually highlights potential issues (Yellow box) without stopping the print.
+   - **Trigger Threshold**: Automatically pauses or cancels the print when confidence is high (Red box) after a set number of retrys.
+- **Smart Idle Mode**: Automatically stops processing when the printer is idle to save CPU resources.
+- **Real-time Dashboard**: View live feeds with bounding box overlays showing exactly what the AI detected.
+- **Configurable Actions**: Choose to Warn, Pause, or Cancel print upon failure.

 ## Installation